How the LinkedIn algorithm works in 2024

 Remember, the LinkedIn algorithm now surfaces knowledge members are likely to be interested in based on their skills and interests.

-Start by looking at analytics and intel from your other social platforms.
-Graph interests, and get a better understanding of what your audience cares about.
+Start by looking at metrics and intel from your other social networks.
+Graph interests and get a better understanding of what your audience cares about.
 You can even use a competitor’s audience to build personas.
-Then map those interests back to your own skill sets and areas of specialist knowledge.
+Then, map those interests back to your own skill sets and areas of specialist knowledge.

 2. Schedule your posts for the best times

-Getting good engagement in that first hour is critical.
-You’re not going to get the conversation going if your audience is fast asleep.
+Good engagement in the first hour is critical.
+You won’t get the conversation going if your audience is fast asleep.

 For maximum exposure, schedule your posts for when the majority of followers are usually online and most active on the platform.

-Be sure to post fresh content regularly.
-LinkedIn data shows that posting weekly leads to a 2 times lift in engagement.
+Be sure to share content regularly.
+LinkedIn data shows that posting weekly leads to a two-times lift in engagement.

 3. Promote your posts (on LinkedIn and off)

-One of the best ways to increase engagement on your posts is to increase the number of people that will see them.
+One of the best ways to increase engagement on your posts is to increase the number of people who will see them.

 There are several tactics to gain extra traction on LinkedIn: